 When it comes to testing flat roof membranes, the most versatile method is the high voltage or dry roof testing methods.
-A form of (ELD) Electronic leak Detection, this method allows the technician to test not only horizontal surfaces, but vertical surfaces as well.
-The set-up time is fast and the technology has the ability to find pin hole sized leaks in any of the roof surfaces listed below.
+A form of (ELD) Electronic Leak Detection, this method allows the technician to test not only horizontal surfaces, but vertical surfaces as well.

 We can locate leaks on the following flat roof surfaces: